pramnora/bat/README.md

 A batch file program uses: [filename.bat].

+a.
 Where the [filename] part can be any filename you please.

+b.
 The 3 letter filename exension: [.bat] is what turns the otherwise ordinary plain text file: [.txt] into becoming a batch file program, instead.

 Batch files contain a list of instructions...MS DOS Commands...which are executed using 'top down flow'...whenever the program runs/executes.